-- 1 be doing to promote sound consumer protection, - 2 privacy, and competition policy internationally.
-The - 3 final panel will focus on the FTC's international - 4 engagement in the changing global world, providing an - 5 opportunity for input on the most important - 6 enforcement international policy issues that the FTC - 7 faces today. - 8 Before I conclude, I want to welcome the - 9 many agency heads and other representatives from our - 10 sister agencies and international organizations who - 11 are joining us for these hearings.
-I also want to - 12 thank, of course, our cosponsor, the George Washington - 13 University Competition Law Center.
-I also would like - 14 to recognize the efforts of the staff of the FTC, in - 15 particular the Office of International Affairs, the - 16 Office of Policy Planning, the Office of Public - 17 Affairs, and the Office of the Executive Director. - 18 My fellow Commissioners and I are extremely - 19 grateful to all the people who have contributed to - 20 producing this impressive event, including especially - 21 our speakers.
-Thank you all for attending, and I hope - 22 you enjoy the show. - 23 (Applause.)
+Before I conclude, I want to welcome the 8 9 many agency heads and other representatives from our sister agencies and international organizations who 10 11 are joining us for these hearings.
+I also want to 12 thank, of course, our cosponsor, the George Washington 13 University Competition Law Center.
+I also would like 14 to recognize the efforts of the staff of the FTC, in particular the Office of International Affairs, the 15 16 Office of Policy Planning, the Office of Public 17 Affairs, and the Office of the Executive Director.
+18 My fellow Commissioners and I are extremely grateful to all the people who have contributed to 19 producing this impressive event, including especially 20 21 our speakers.
+Thank you all for attending, and I hope

+- 22 you enjoy the show.

+- 23 (Applause.)

+- 24

+- 25

-1 SETTING THE INTERNATIONAL SCENE 2 MS. ASKIN: Thank you, Chairman Simons.
-I 3 now have the pleasure to introduce Bill Kovacic, 4 Director of the Competition Law Center at GW, Global 5 Competition Law Professor at GW.
+1 SETTING THE INTERNATIONAL SCENE 2 MS. ASKIN: Thank you, Chairman Simons. Ι 3 now have the pleasure to introduce Bill Kovacic, 4 Director of the Competition Law Center at GW, Global 5 Competition Law Professor at GW.
 In addition, he has 6 enforcement experience.
-We heard Joe mention your 7 time here at the FTC, both as Commissioner and 8 Chairman.
-Bill also serves as a nonexecutive director 9 at the UK's Competition and Markets Authority.
+We heard Joe mention your 7 time here at the FTC, both as Commissioner and Chairman.
+Bill also serves as a nonexecutive director 8 9 at the UK's Competition and Markets Authority.
 10 MR. KOVACIC: Thank you.
 Thank you very 11 much, Molly.
 The GW Law School is enormously grateful 12 to Chairman Simons for the opportunity to cochair this 13 session, and we're profoundly grateful for the 14 opportunity to begin the program today.
-15 To get us started, I want to address three 16 topics.
-I want to talk about the major ways in which 17 the world competition policy, data protection, and 18 consumer protection have changed since the mid 1990s 19 when Bob Pitofsky convened his famous set of hearings.
-20 Second, I would like to talk about how the FTC has 21 adapted to these changes and to describe its 22 engagement with foreign institutions, including 23 partner agencies around the world.
-And then, third, 24 to think about some possible adjustments to the FTC's tools and practices that might enable it to better
+15 To get us started, I want to address three 16 I want to talk about the major ways in which topics. the world competition policy, data protection, and 17 consumer protection have changed since the mid 1990s 18 when Bob Pitofsky convened his famous set of hearings.
+19 Second, I would like to talk about how the FTC has 20 adapted to these changes and to describe its 21 22 engagement with foreign institutions, including partner agencies around the world.
+And then, third, 23 24 to think about some possible adjustments to the FTC's 25 tools and practices that might enable it to better